livecode/livecode/docs/guides/LiveCode Builder Language Reference.md

  - JShort maps to Int16
  - JInt maps to Int32
  - JLong maps to Int64
+ - JFloat maps to Float32
+ - JDouble maps to Float64

 All the primitive types above will implicitly bridge between corresponding high level types: